 1. What if my chicken breasts are larger or smaller?

 Cook time will depend on the size of the individual breasts.
-In this recipe, we used 6-ounce fresh chicken breast halves.
+In this recipe, we used 6-ounce fresh boneless skinless chicken breasts.

-If you’re using larger chicken breasts, be sure to add a few minutes to the cooking time.
-For smaller chicken breasts, shorten the cook time by a couple minutes.
+If you’re using larger breasts, add a few minutes to the cooking time.
+For smaller chicken breasts, shorten the cook time by one minute.

-Brine your breasts for 24 hours by putting them in the refrigerator in a covered bowl with 1/4 cup of sea salt dissolved in water.
+It’s a good idea to brine your breasts for 24 hours by putting them in the refrigerator in a covered bowl with ¼ cup of sea salt dissolved in water.
 Before cooking the breasts, rinse them off under cold water then pat dry.
-This will make them taste amazing in the recipe as it will help tenderize them.
+Brining your breasts in salted water will make them taste amazing and it will help tenderize them.

-If brining your breasts doesn’t make them tender enough, you can always get a mallet out and beat your breasts until they’re tender.
-Sprinkling a small amount of salt over the breast while you’re beating them will help act as a meat tenderizer.
+If brining your breasts doesn’t make them tender enough, you can always get a mallet out and beat them until they’re tender.
+Sprinkling a small amount of salt over the breast while you’re beating them can help act as a meat tenderizer.

-My bulk seasoning recipes are amazing.
-Try using 4 teaspoons of one of my favorite spice mixes instead of the blend in the recipe:
+I have been creating seasoning recipes for years, and most of them are absolutely amazing on chicken.
+Try using 4 teaspoons of one of my favorite spice mixes instead of the blend listed in the recipe:

 - Cajun Seasoning